 This malabsorption then causes thick, sticky droppings that create other health hazards by increasing the moisture content of litter.
 Wet litter poses risks to respiratory health, foot pad health, and fosters an environment ripe for pathogen growth.
 This thickened digesta has also been shown cause necrotic enteritis, (aka: rot gut.
-See photos below.) a bacterial condition that destroys the chicken’s intestinal wall.2 Even in relatively small amounts, the effects of beta glucan can range from a mild reduction in egg laying to death.3
+See photos above.) a bacterial condition that destroys the chicken’s intestinal wall.2 Even in relatively small amounts, the effects of beta glucan can range from a mild reduction in egg laying to death.3

 WINTER MYTH BUSTING Q&A WITH DR. BIGGS

 Q: Does adding cinnamon or cayenne pepper to oatmeal or chicken feed contribute to the respiratory health, circulation, blood flow or mucous membrane health of a hen?